smhatc/SlitherScript/README.md

 <img src="assets/images/completed-game-screenshot.png" alt="Screenshot of the Completed Game">

+## 📃 Description
+SlitherScript is a snake game in which you control a snake with the goal of eating food which spawns randomly across the game board.
+Each food you eat grows both your snake's size and current score.
+If you reach 1000 points without running into any walls or yourself, you win!

 ## 🔍 Background Information
 I am creating this project as part of my studies at General Assembly's software engineering bootcamp.